 Three Sisters Mountain Village will respect and embrace its location in a mountainous setting.
 Not only is Three Sisters adjacent to Bow Valley’s largest, most studied and one of the most extensively connected wildlife corridor systems on private lands in Canada, the area will be designed with an eye to best practices in managing potential negative interactions between humans and wildlife.

-Three Sisters will make Canmore more resilient and strengthen its economy by generating jobs during construction, as well as high quality long-term employment for experts in guest services, adventure tourism, health and wellness as well as the knowledge workers of the future.
+Three Sisters will make Canmore more resilient and strengthen its economy by generating jobs during construction, as well as high quality long-term employment for experts in guest services, adventure tourism, health and wellness and the knowledge workers of the future.

 The design of Three Sisters Mountain Village will carefully apply appropriate practices in environmental stewardship and sustainability, taking care to integrate the development into its context and setting.